Before I get into how Whitney put a huge, corny grin on my face last night…

 It takes a special group of artists to blend all of these emotions in just one album, which brings me to finally seeing Whitney, live and in-person!
 Metro, the intimate Wrigleyville venue (seriously why is Metro in Wrigleyville), hosted the group last night, preceded by two openers, Mt.
 Joy and NE-HI.

-Hearing Whitney’s unique melodies live put into perspective the simplicity of their sound.
+Hearing Whitney’s infectious melodies live put into perspective the simplicity of their sound.
 You really do get lost in the trailing beauty of it all, and the warmth of the lyrics in the room.
-Apparently, me being lost in great live music turns into posting up with a derpy ass smile on my face.
+Apparently, me being lost in great live music turns into posting up with a derpy ass smile on my face for an hour.

 So besides the scotch-wasted dude in front of me for part of the night, it was a wonderful Thursday, to say the least.
 Accompanied by a couple good friends, we left super smitten, roses in hand, anxiously anticipating Whitney’s next project to make listeners feel all types of ways.